woodun/woodun.github.io/index.md

 </div>
 <div class="box2">
 <br>
-Haonan is currently a Ph.D. candidate at the <a href="http://www.wm.edu/as/computerscience/?svr=web">Computer Science Department</a> of <a href="http://www.wm.edu/">College of William and Mary</a>.
+Haonan is currently working at San Jose State University as an assistant professor.
 He received his BS degree of Computer Science at <a href="http://www.ecust.edu.cn/_t41/main.htm">East China University of Science and Technology</a>.
 He received his MS degree of Computer Science at <a href="http://www.wm.edu/">College of William and Mary</a>.
-His research direction is GPU Architecture.
+He received his Ph.D. degree at the <a href="http://www.wm.edu/as/computerscience/?svr=web">Computer Science Department</a> of <a href="http://www.wm.edu/">College of William and Mary</a>.
 His Ph.D. advisor is <a href="http://adwaitjog.github.io">Adwait Jog</a>.
+His research focuses on the broad area of Computer Architecture, especially GPU Architecture.
 </div>
 </div>
 <br>

-I am now on the job market.
-I am looking for GPU Architecture related positions.
+I have joined San Jose State University as an assistant professor on July, 2020.
+I am looking for collaborations from all disciplines.
+I am also looking for student assistants to join my research.

 ## Contact Info
 <dl>
 <dt>Email</dt>
-<dd>hwang07@email.wm.edu</dd>
+<dd>haonan.wang@sjsu.edu</dd>
 <dt>Phone</dt>
 <dd>757-903-6719</dd>
 <dt>Office Address</dt>
-<dd>101B McGlothlin-Street Hall, Williamsburg, VA</dd>
+<dd>working at home right now</dd>
 </dl>

 ## Research Interest